hodgestar/vqe-from-scratch/vqefs.md

 <hr/>

-* Test a simple single qubit example to sanity check the algorithm.
+* Test a simple single qubit example to sanity check the procedure we're using.
+* Changing the Pauli coefficients can be useful when debugging.

 ```python
 h1d_coeffs = {"I": 1, "X": 2, "Y": 3, "Z": 4}